open-xml-templating/docxtemplater/docs/source/configuration.rst

 With a custom parser you can parse the tags to for example add operators like '+', '-', or even create a Domain Specific Language to specify your tag values.

-To enable this, you need to specify a custom parser.
+To enable those features, you need to specify a custom parser.

 Introduction
 ~~~~~~~~~~~~

-To understand this option better, it is good to understand how docxtemplater manages the scope.
+To understand this option better, it is good to first know how docxtemplater manages the scope.

-Whenever docxtemplater needs to render any tag, for example `{name}`, docxtemplater will delegate the retrieval of the value to the scopemanager.
+Whenever docxtemplater needs to render any tag, for example `{name}`, docxtemplater will use a scopemanager to retrieve the value for a given tag.

 The scopemanager does the following :